nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 ## 4. Database replication setup

 For technical details on the PostgreSQL replication, refer to the [official documentation](https://www.postgresql.org/docs/current/high-availability.html).
 Note that the versions of PostgreSQL distributed with RHEL and Ubuntu are different.
-RHEL 8 and 9 use PostgreSQL 15, Ubuntu 22.04 uses version 14, and Ubuntu 24.04 uses version 16.
+RHEL 9 uses PostgreSQL 15, RHEL 10 uses PostgreSQL 16, Ubuntu 22.04 uses version 14, and Ubuntu 24.04 uses version 16.

 ### 4.1 Setting up TLS certificates for database authentication